Select a chapter above to begin.

 The Attack -

-If capable, Jared’s target throws an opposed roll in defense using its weakest die, unless it has armor or a shield.
-Pathetic Dice are promptly destroyed, harm is narrated, and the results are added in opposition to the attack.
 This foe has two dice remaining in its pool, a d8 and a d12.
-Neither dice are equipped as armor or a shield.
+Neither die is equipped as armor or a shield.
 With its lowest die, a d8, it cannot beat Jared’s 10.
-The foe is wounded as it loses its d8 and a shrill gasp erupts from its thorax.
-Its next defense will be stronger, as a d12 is all that remains.
+The foe is wounded as it loses its d8 and a shrill gasp erupts from it.

 ------------------------------------------